boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 # Configuring and Formatting Combo Chart

-Combination Chart allows you to compare values by combining multiple Cartesian charts (column, bar, stacked column, stacked bar, 100% stacked column, 100% stacked bar, spline, line, area, stacked area, 100% stacked area).
+Combination Chart allows you to compare values by combining multiple Cartesian charts, such as column, bar, stacked column, stacked bar, 100% stacked column, 100% stacked bar, spline, line, area, stacked area, and 100% stacked area.

 ![Combo Chart](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-view.png)

 ## How to configure table data to combo chart

-Combo Chart need a minimum value of 1 value element and 1 column element to showcase.
-The measure or expression field that you would like to analyze can be dropped into Primary or Secondary Values block.
-The dimension that you would like to categorize the measure, can be dropped onto Columns block.
-By default, primary values render with Column chart and secondary values render with line chart.
+A Combo Chart requires a minimum of 1 value element and 1 column element to showcase.
+The measure or expression field that you would like to analyze can be dropped into the Primary or Secondary Values block.
+The dimension that you would like to categorize the measure can be dropped onto the Columns block.
+By default, primary values render with a Column chart and secondary values render with a line chart.

-The following steps explains to configure data into combo chart:
+The following steps explain how to configure data into a combo chart:

 1. Click the `Data Source` button in the configure panel.